leonardpasi/Advanced-ML-miniProject/README.md

 The goal of this project is to thoroughly compare two classifiers: the Gaussian Process classifier (GPC) and AdaBoost.
 We do so using a steady state visually evoked potentials (SSVEP) dataset.
-The project was realized as part of the Advanced Machine Learning course at EPFL, by prof. Aude Billard.

 ### The classifiers